lucky-media/guidelines/pages/team.md

 - Part-time: 3.5 hours coding, 30 minutes reviews & teamwork

 ## Our Laugh-Filled, High-Quality Culture
 We take pride in delivering top-notch work, regardless of whether clients recognize the quality.
 Generous and flexible project deadlines allow us to thrive without stress or burnout.
-We encourage employees to breathe, ponder, plan, and work at their own pace, while respecting their individual strengths and weaknesses.
+We encourage employees to breathe, ponder, plan, and work at their own pace while respecting their strengths and weaknesses.

 Our team is all about jokes and fun, but we're also considerate of each other's feelings.
 If issues arise, we mediate to help resolve misunderstandings.
-So far, so good — smooth sailing here at Luckymedia!
+So far, so good — smooth sailing here at Lucky Media!

 > Interested in joining our merry band of tech wizards?
 Check out our **[open positions](https://www.luckymedia.dev/careers)** and apply today!